May 29, 2024

 Why are they used for people with diabetes?

-Living with diabetes can be difficult for lots of different reasons.
-While fingerprick testing may seem like a relatively minor annoyance, there’s no denying that these tests can take valuable time out of your everyday life.
-Meanwhile, many people with diabetes have trouble with the pain associated with these tests.
+Living with diabetes can be difficult for all sorts of reasons – including fingerprick testing.
+While these tests may seem like a relatively minor annoyance, there’s no denying that they can take valuable time out of your everyday life.
+Meanwhile, many people with diabetes have trouble dealing with the pain associated with fingerprick tests.

 How does a CGM work?

-Every CGM is built around a sensor, which is worn on a specific part of your body.
-The sensor records information on your glucose levels throughout the day, but it doesn’t do that by analyzing your blood.
+All CGM types are built around a sensor, which is worn on a specific part of your body.
+The sensor records your glucose levels throughout the day, but it doesn’t do that by analyzing your blood.
 What it looks at instead is your interstitial fluid – that is, how much sugar is in the fluid surrounding your body’s cells.
-Finally, the information from the sensor is transmitted to a smartphone or a standalone reader.
+Finally, the information from the sensor is transmitted (Via a transmitter) to a smartphone or a standalone reader or receiver.

-The continuous glucose monitor installation method you’ll follow depends on the brand of CGM you use.
+The specific continuous glucose monitor insertion method you’ll follow depends on the brand of CGM you use.
 Here are the sensor application methods for US MED’s top CGM systems:

 Dexcom G6

-Before applying your Dexcom G6 sensor, wash and dry your hands and ensure the sensor and transmitter have not passed the “use by” date.
+Before applying your Dexcom G6 CGM System sensor, wash and dry your hands and ensure your sensor and transmitter have not passed the “use by” date.
 Then, choose a site to insert your sensor.
-If you are between 2 and 17, use a site on the abdomen or upper buttocks; if you are 18 or older, use the stomach only.
-Make sure your site of choice is at least 3 inches from injection sites or your insulin pump infusion set.
-You must also be 2” from the belly button.
-Avoid bony areas (like ribs and hips) and areas with scars, hair, tattoos, or irritation; along with that, don’t use the same sensor site twice a row.
+If you are between the ages of two and 17, use a site on the lower back or upper buttocks; if you are 18 or older, use the abdomen only.
+Make sure your site of choice is at least three inches from injection sites or your insulin pump infusion set and 2 inches away from your belly button.
+Avoid bony areas (like ribs and hips) and areas with scars, hair, tattoos, or irritation; along with that, don’t use the same sensor site twice in a row.
+Rotating the site each time is important to avoid scar tissue formation.

 After you’ve picked a site, clean it with rubbing alcohol and let it dry.
-Remove sensor labels without touching the adhesive, put the applicator on your skin, and fold and break off the safety guard.
+Remove sensor applicator paper tabs without touching the adhesive, put the applicator on your skin (horizontally) and fold and break off the safety guard.
 Then, press the applicator button to insert the sensor.
-Once that’s done, remove and dispose of the applicator – the sensor should be in place.
+Once that’s done, remove and dispose of the applicator – your sensor should be in place.

-At this point, it’s time to focus on attaching the reusable transmitter.
+Finally, it’s time to focus on attaching the reusable transmitter.
 Clean your transmitter off with an alcohol wipe and let it dry.
-When it’s dry, insert the transmitter’s tab into the matching slot on your sensor, snapping it into place.
-Then, rub around the entire patch three times to keep it secure.
+When it’s dry, insert the transmitter’s tab into the matching slot on your sensor, snapping it into place (insert the smaller end first and then click the wider end into place).
+Then, rub around the entire adhesive three times to keep it secure.
 Once the transmitter is in place, do not remove it until it’s time to replace the sensor.
-After selecting “start sensor” there is a 2 hour warm-up period.
+After selecting “start sensor,” first the device must pair and then there is a two-hour warm-up period.

 FreeStyle Libre 2 system